J-N-R/My-Level-Mod/README.md

 and is built as a template so that anyone making their own custom level can simply republish the mod to share with others.

+Special thanks to the [X-Hax community](https://github.com/X-Hax/) for the provided libraries as well as coding help!

 Feel free to contribute or message me for any information!
 J-N-R

 [Download Latest Version](https://github.com/J-N-R/My-Level-Mod/releases)